domRiddle/ASF/Logging.md

 ---

-## ASF integration

-ASF includes some nice code tricks that enhance its integration with NLog, allowing you to catch specific messages more easily.

-NLog-specific `${logger}` variable will always distinguish the source of the message - it will be either `BotName` of one of your bots, or `ASF` if message comes from ASF process directly.
-This way you can easily catch messages considering specific bot(s), or ASF process (only), instead of all of them, based on the name of the logger.

-ASF tries to mark messages appropriately based on NLog-provided warning levels, which makes it possible for you to catch only specific messages from specific log levels instead of all of them.
-Of course, logging level for specific message can't be customized, as it's ASF hardcoded decision how serious given message is, but you definitely can make ASF less/more silent, as you see fit.

-ASF logs extra info, such as user/chat messages on `Trace` logging level.
-Default ASF logging logs only `Debug` level and above, which hides that extra information, as it's not needed for majority of users, plus clutters output containing potentially more important messages.
-You can however make use of that information by re-enabling `Trace` logging level, especially in combination with logging only one specific bot of your choice.

-In general, ASF tries to make it as easy and convenient for you as possible, to log only messages you want instead of forcing you to manually filter it through third-party tools such as `grep` and alike.
-Simply configure NLog properly as written below, and you should be able to specify even very complex logging rules with custom targets such as entire databases.

-Regarding versioning - ASF tries to always ship with most up-to-date version of NLog that is available on **[NuGet](https://www.nuget.org/packages/NLog)** at the time of ASF release.
-It's very often a version that is newer than latest stable, therefore it should not be a problem to use any feature you can find on NLog wiki in ASF, even features that are in very active development and WIP state - just make sure you're also using up-to-date ASF.

-As part of ASF integration, ASF also includes support for additional ASF NLog logging targets, which will be explained below.

----

 ## Default logging

 Using custom NLog config automatically disables default ASF one, which includes `ColoredConsole` and `File`.
 In other words, your config overrides **completely** default ASF logging, which means that if you e.g. want to keep `ColoredConsole` target, you must define it yourself.
 This allows you to not only add **extra** logging targets, but also disable or modify **default** ones.